 When absorption and emission spectra of a species are put together, they form continuous spectrum.
 An absorption spectrum is a plot drawn between absorbance and wavelength.
 Sometimes instead of wavelength, we can also use frequency or wave number in the x-axis.
 Log absorption value or the transmission value is also useful for the y-axis in some occasions.
 The absorption spectrum is characteristic for a given molecule or an atom.
 Therefore, we can use it in identifying or confirming the identity of a particular species.

-If all the wavelengths are present within a given limit, that is a continuous spectrum.
-For example, rainbow has the all seven colors and it is a continuous spectrum.
-Continuous spectra are formed when hot objects like stars, moons emit electromagnetic radiations at all the wavelengths.
+Thus, if all the wavelengths are present within a given limit, that is a continuous spectrum.
+For example, the rainbow has all seven colours, and it is a continuous spectrum.
+Continuous spectrum forms when hot objects like stars, moons emit electromagnetic radiations at all the wavelengths.

-• Continuous spectrum contains all the wavelengths in a given range whereas line spectrum contains only few wavelengths.
+Continuous spectrum and line spectrum are two types of absorption and emission spectra.
+The key difference between continuous spectrum and line spectrum is that the continuous spectrum contains all the wavelengths in a given range whereas the line spectrum contains only a few wavelengths.

 1. Libretexts.
 “6.3: Line Spectra and the Bohr Model.”
 Chemistry LibreTexts, Libretexts, 25 July 2018.
 Available here